solomondior/robai/docs/docs/index.md

 # Welcome to bolt diy
 bolt.diy allows you to choose the LLM that you use for each prompt!
-Currently, you can use OpenAI, Anthropic, Ollama, OpenRouter, Gemini, LMStudio, Mistral, xAI, HuggingFace, DeepSeek, or Groq models - and it is easily extended to use any other model supported by the Vercel AI SDK!
+Currently, you can use OpenAI, Anthropic, Ollama, OpenRouter, Gemini, LMStudio, Mistral, xAI, HuggingFace, DeepSeek, or Groq models - and it is easily extended to use any other model supported by the AI SDK!
 See the instructions below for running this locally and extending it to include more models.

 ## Table of Contents
 - [Join the community!](#join-the-community)